kalina-kalina/capstone_project/README.md

 My code is split into separated notebooks to keep is as clear and readable as possible.

+(tu są kolejne pliki i trudnosci które napotakłam)

-1. Data cleaning and Preparation
+1. Data cleaning and preparing
 * the biggest issue - a correct understanding the data and the way it was collected
 * doprowadzić do ujednoliconego typu
 * poradzenie sobie z danymi które zakłócały arkusz - mała ilość głosów
 * zdecydowanie które kolumny są istotne
 * zmienna accords - very messy

+2. Modelling
+*